Coming to UK - What's Next?

 Click here to sign in and upload your documents: https://icat.uky.edu

 All incoming students are required to take the ALEKS math placement exam.
 The ALEKS placement exam is an online placement test that will place students into their first college math course based on their ALEKS score.
-Please take this exam before you arrive at UK.
-For more information, please visit here: http://www.uky.edu/AE/math.
+For more information, please visit here: http://www.uky.edu/app/placement-testing.

 Schedule your placement testing in iCAT: